limorl/monorepo-python-sample/README.md

 If you have package sependency, such as packages.package-a dependes on package-b, poetry can install the local packages and they can be imported.
 See package-a and package-b examples.

->> NOTE: When running on S code, you may see that the dependency local package is not recognized by pylance.
+>> NOTE: When running on VS Code, you may see that the dependency local package is not recognized by pylance.
 Please ignore it.

 To install *all packages* run from the monorepo root: